Applying for Divorce

 • Desertion – your partner has deserted you for at least two years continuously (i.e. you did not agree to the separation).

 • Two years’ separation with consent – you and your partner have lived apart for at least two years continuously.
-Both of you must agree to the separation order.
+Both of you must agree to the divorce/dissolution.

 • Five years’ separation – you and your partner have lived apart for at least five years continuously.
-Your partner does not need to agree to the separation order.
+Your partner does not need to agree to this.

 The Heald family team will work with you to draft the necessary documentation with the aim of reaching an agreement with your partner in relation to the “fact” to be used in the petition.
 We will advise you as to the pros and cons of the different “facts”.

-We subscribe to the Resolution Code of Conduct, meaning that we take a conciliatory and constructive approach to ending your marriage/Civil Partnership.
+We subscribe to the Resolution Code of Practice, meaning that we take a conciliatory and constructive approach to ending your marriage/Civil Partnership.